Kr0nu5/datasciencecoursera/README.md

 This is the course project branch for Exploratory Data Analysis

+ INSTRUCTIONS:
+ start with 'pull_and_subset.R' to pull data and create subset that is easier to work with and create each subsequent plot

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:

 Dataset: Electric power consumption [20Mb]